Benefits for retired members: Plan members on or before December 31, 2012

 This subsection is for pensioners participating in the SDB Plan who, at retirement, were entitled to an immediate pension, including individuals who became entitled to a pension within 30 days after retirement.

-Your full death benefit coverage automatically continues if you have been employed in the public service without interruption for two years, or have been a participant in the SDB Plan for two years.
+Your full death benefit coverage automatically continues if you have been employed in the public service without interruption for 2 years, or have been a participant in the SDB Plan for 2 years.
 No action on your part is required to continue this coverage.
 (If you retired prior to September 14, 1999 with an entitlement to an annual allowance, you had to complete an election in order to continue SDB coverage after retirement.)

-The SDB "basic benefit" is two times the final annual salary rounded up to the next $1,000 if not a multiple of $1,000.
+The SDB "basic benefit" is 2 times the final annual salary rounded up to the next $1,000 if not a multiple of $1,000.
 For example, an employee's final salary is $40,001; the SDB salary would be $81,000 ($40,001 × 2 = $80,002 rounded to the next $1,000).
 The monthly premium rate is 15 cents per $1,000 of coverage, the same as the rate paid by employees.
 This rate applies to participants of all ages.

 The reduction takes effect on April 1 or October 1, whichever date comes first after your 66th birthday and every year thereafter until you reach age 75.
 As the coverage decreases each year, there is a corresponding reduction in the monthly premium.